rackerlabs/canon/README.md

 ![http://92f886790563f0d2e9da-ca7505e8b565bfde1147b2852ab5bbdb.r79.cf1.rackcdn.com/canon-logo-black.png](http://92f886790563f0d2e9da-ca7505e8b565bfde1147b2852ab5bbdb.r79.cf1.rackcdn.com/canon-logo-black.png)

-**This README contains information on setting up your local machine for Canon development.
-For information on using Canon, please see http://canon.rackspace.com.**
+**This README contains information on setting up the Canon development environment on your local machine.
+Use these instructions if you intend to develop Canon elements and contribute code back to the project.**

+**For information on including Canon CSS and javascript in your application, see http://canon.rackspace.com.**

 ## SYSTEM REQUIREMENTS